General considerations

 Multiple-machine ArcGIS Server site

-If your multiple-machine ArcGIS Server site is using a third-party load balancer, ensure the load balancer can support sticky sessions.
+If a multiple-machine ArcGIS Server site is using a third-party load balancer, ensure the load balancer can support sticky sessions.
 This allows a client using asynchronous geoprocessing services to submit a job and obtain the job status, progress, inputs, and outputs from the same machine.
 Otherwise, if the load balancer routes a request to a machine other than the one running the job, the client will not be able to obtain the job status.